rahel-yab/DevFolio/backend/README.md

 - **CORS Protection**: Configured for specific frontend origin
 - **Input Validation**: Request validation with Gin binding
 - **Soft Delete**: Users are deactivated, not permanently deleted

-## Contributing

-1. Follow Go best practices and conventions
-2. Maintain clean architecture principles
-3. Add tests for new features
-4. Update documentation as needed

-## License

-This project is licensed under the MIT License.